antony-a1/ivory/README.md

 Ivory supports two types of queries: *snapshots* and *chords*.

-A `snaphot` query is used to extract the feature values for entities at a certain point in time.
-Snapshoting can filter the set of features and/or entities considered.
+A `snapshot` query is used to extract the feature values for entities at a certain point in time.
+Snapshotting can filter the set of features and/or entities considered.
 By default the output is in *EAVT* format, but can be output in row-oriented form (i.e. column per feature) using the `--pivot` option.
 When a  `snapshot` query is performed, the most recent feature value for a given entity-attribute, with respect to the snapshot time, will be returned in the output: